How Can Physical Therapy Help With Complex Regional Pain Syndrome Type II (Causalgia)?

 GMI therapy has specific stages that are tailored to those with CRPS type 2 to help override some of the worst pain signals you might experience.

-Left / right discrimination training, motor imagery exercises, and mirror box therapy are all GMI techniques that might help you confront your chronic pain.
+Left and right discrimination training, motor imagery exercises, and mirror box therapy are all GMI techniques that might help you confront your chronic pain.

 5. Education